MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-only-authentication-create-server.md

 # [ARM Template](#tab/arm-template)

-To provision a new managed instance, virtual network and subnet, with an Azure AD admin set for the instance and Azure AD-only authentication enabled, use the following template.
+To provision a new managed instance, virtual network and subnet, with a Microsoft Entra admin set for the instance and Microsoft Entra-only authentication enabled, use the following template.

 Use a [Custom deployment in the Azure portal](https://portal.azure.com/#create/Microsoft.Template), and **Build your own template in the editor**.
 Next, **Save** the configuration once you pasted in the example.